neha-kay/Kiko-plus/_posts/2015-06-02-how-to-make-sure-your-couchsurfing-experience-is-100-safe.md

 -----

+## How to Make Sure Your Couchsurfing Experience is 100% Safe
 As a solo female backpacker, I spend a lot of time thinking about how to Couchsurf safely.

 Thus far, as of July 2017, I've safely Couchsurfed 31 times, hosting guests 10 times and surfing 21 times.